What the “Silicon Slopes” is and Why it Matters to Utah Workers

 Landing a Utah Tech Job

 Salt Lake City tech jobs aren’t just at companies you’d think of as tech companies, either.
-The Church of Jesus Christ of Latter-day Saints is the No. 1 hirer of tech-related professionals in Salt Lake City, the Indeed report says.
-This reminds Empire Resume of the recent maxim in the business world that, “All companies today are technology companies.”
+The Church of Jesus Christ of Latter-day Saints is the No. 1 hirer of tech-related professionals in Salt Lake City.
+This reminds us of the recent maxim in the business world that, “All companies today are technology companies.”

 Indeed reported that the other top tech-related job hirers in Salt Lake City are: